50 Astonishing Facts You Never Knew About the 50 States

 On a clear day, seven states are visible from Lookout Mountain, near Chattanooga.
 But you don’t have to look further than Chattanooga for the largest freshwater aquarium in the world.

 The phrase “Don’t mess with Texas” originated in 1985 as the slogan for a campaign meant to combat littering.
 It has gone on to be a very famous line within the state and even appears on the crest of the USS Texas submarine.
-These 30 brain facts will blow your mind.

 Don’t visit the Haskell Free Library and Opera House in Derby Line unless you’re prepped for travel.
 The stage is in Canada, while the fans watch from Vermont; the entrance is in the U.S., while the stacks are in lumberjack country.
 Check out these 25 international laws you’d never know where real.